Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The last chapter of this story is mixed with the colonial interests of the British Empire, in particular its North-India politics.

 Suppose the Great XIIIth would have welcomed Lieutenant Colonel Younghusband and would have secured for himself a passage to London.
 There he could have made a strong, convincing deal with the British Empire, guaranteeing their northern India border.
 At this point in time, London only wanted to guarantee Russia would not lean too much to the subcontinent.
+Britain was still willing to give had the Office of the Dalai Lama effectively stepped in the Arena of World Power.
 However, when Francis Younghusband arrived in Lhasa, he was told the Dalai Lama was unavailable !
-If the Dalai Lama had not listened to his conservative advisors, and had not given in to what the British were and would do, but would have granted the Lieutenant Colonel his presence, Tibet probably would have become a protectorate and China would have "lost" Tibet to the British Empire.
+If the Dalai Lama had not listened to his conservative advisors, and had not given in to what they thought the British were and would do, but would have granted the Lieutenant Colonel his presence, Tibet probably could have become a protectorate and then China would have "lost" Tibet to the British Empire.
+Then, later, their membership to the international community could not have been refused (as it was).

 Because the Tibetans wanted the British troops out of Tibet, the regent signed an agreement with him, stating Tibet accepted the British annexation of Sikkim and would pay them, effectively incorporating Tibet in the British Empire.
 This 1904 document is the first treaty signed by Tibet in accord with European law.
 If Britain would have honored this agreement, Tibet would have become a protectorate like Sikkim.
-But without the seal of the presence of the Dalai Lama, the 1904 document remained but paper.
+But without the seal of presence of the Dalai Lama, the 1904 document remained but paper.
 Also because the Manchus told London the Dalai Lama had only religious authority.
-This helped to form the false convinction the Dalai Lama was politically powerless and the 1904 treaty without real political backing.
-The fact the person of the Dalai Lama never had met, say the PM, to explain the situation, did not foster reliable ground.
+This helped to form the false convinction the Dalai Lama was politically powerless and the 1904 treaty was without real political backing.
+The fact the Dalai Lama himself never met, say the British PM, to explain the situation, did not foster reliable ground.
+On the contrary, it merely underlined the remote, irrealistic, absent & powerless nature of the institution of the Dalai Lamas.
+Their fickle, unreliable nature.

-In 1905, in defiance of the British, Chinese empirial troops led by Zhao Erfang invaded Tibet, destroying many monasteries.
-The Manchus started to colonize East Tibet, Mongolia & Manchuria.
-In 1906, when the British realized Tibet was anyway too poor and too difficult to rule, they signed a treaty with the Manchus, stating they would not annex Tibet, nor interfere in its government.
-The treaty affirmed Tibet was not outside Manchu borders, while nowhere the claim was made it was part of the Manchu Empire !
+In 1905, in defiance of the British, Chinese imperial troops led by Zhao Erfang invaded Tibet, destroying many monasteries.
+The Qings started to colonize East Tibet, Mongolia & Manchuria.
+In 1906, when the British realized Tibet was anyway too poor and too difficult to rule, they signed a treaty with the Qings, stating they would not annex Tibet, nor interfere in its government.
+The treaty affirmed Tibet was not outside Qing borders, while nowhere the claim was made it was part of the Qing (Manchu) Empire !
 In 1907, they signed a treaty with Russia to the effect Russia would accept Chinese suzerainity over Tibet.
 By this dirty game, London guaranteed its northern Indian border as well as their annexation of Sikkim and the other Himalayan protectorates Nepal & Bhutan !
 The result of this on Tibet no longer interested Britain ...
+The cricket game had moved on.
+At this point they considered the Dalai Lama to be politically irrelevant.
+He had missed the train !

-The recurrent interest of China is simple : China wants to secure for itself the sources of the main rivers of Asia.
+The recurrent economical interest of China is simple : China wants to secure for itself the sources of the main rivers of Asia and these spring in Tibet !

 This caused the Chinese to rightly claim Tibet was again unable to settle its affairs without outside help.